-The four Mennonite World Conference commissions serve the global community of Anabaptist-related churches in the areas of deacons, faith and life, peace, mission.
+Mennonite World Conference has four commissions that serve the global community of Anabaptist-related churches: deacons, faith and life, peace, mission.
 Commissions prepare materials for consideration by the MWC General Council, give guidance and propose resources to member churches, and facilitate MWC-related networks or fellowships working together on matters of common interest and focus.
 In the following, one of the commissions shares a message from their ministry focus.

 This article first appeared on the Mennonite World Conference website.